attila-lendvai/maru/doc/bootstrap.md

 It's possible to skip these shortcuts and run the bootstrap procedure all the way from the/a bottom stage by `make PREVIOUS_STAGE_EXTRA_TARGETS=veryclean test-bootstrap`.

+## Bootstrap "leakage"

+In the bootstrap process most abstractions are present twice: the old versions in the host module, and the new versions loaded into in the slave module.
+At certain parts of the codebase these potentially incompatible definitions can mix:

+  - The compiler is running in the host's environment, but compiles the definitions of the slave.
+Thus, it inherently needs to cross the host-slave boundary (ideally, always in a controlled and explicit way, guarded by asserts).

+  - A lot of the `forms` (macros) of the slave must be executed/expanded while building up the set of definitions that are meant to be level-shifted by the compiler to the target universe.
+These forms sometimes need to deal with the lexical environment (of type `<env>`) that is instantiated by the host.
+    The object layout of these `<env>` objects will be that of which was specified in the host's codebase at the time of generating an eval executable from it.
+(The constructor function of `<env>`s is called `environment` in `eval.l`.
+When `eval.l` is compiled, it "captures" the object layout through the slot-index literals in the expansion of the accessor forms.
+Accessors expand to `oop-at` forms with literal indexes, and these are directly compiled to machine instructions).

+A list of types and occasions where such leakage happens (meant to be exhaustive, but it's probably not yet):

+  - objects in the slave's source code: <pair>, <long>, <string>,
+    <symbol>, (), i.e. objects that are created by the host's reader
+    while parsing the slave's codebase into an object graph.

+  - <primitive-function>, <expr>, <env>, <fixed>: the source code of the slave gets `encode`d by the host, therefore it may also contain objects of these types besides the list above.

+  - <env>: whenever environments are passed to slave code, e.g. the forms defined in the slave will receive instances of the host's
+    <env> type.

+  - <type>, <record>: if we want to dispatch on the slave types while the host executable is bringing the slave to life, then the slave types need to integrate into that of the host's.
+What this means is that in the bootstrap process the slave does not create its own
+    <type> and <record> instances, but "borrows" them from the host.